If you are wondering how insurance carriers look at life insurance for cigar smokers, you have come to the right place! Let’s dive in!

 - A higher degree of toxins: Cigar wrappers are less porous than smoke wrappers.
 The nonporous cigar wrapper creates cigar tobacco’s burning off complete than the burning of cigarette tobacco.
 Because of this, cigar smoke contains higher concentrations of toxins compared to cigarette smoke.

-- A higher degree of Hazardous substances: Throughout the fermentation procedure for cigar tobacco, the conclusion is elevated levels of cancer-causing nitrosamines.
+- Highter degree of hazardous substances: Throughout the fermentation procedure for cigar tobacco, the conclusion is elevated levels of cancer-causing nitrosamines.
 These chemicals are released if there is a cigar smoked.
 Nitrosamines are at higher levels in cigar smoke than cigarette smoke.

 - Excessive amounts of tar: For each gram (g) of tobacco smoked, there’s more cancer-causing ingredients in cigars than in a traditional cigarette.
 Regardless, any smoking will increase the risk of heart disease and heart attacks.
 In addition, nicotine addiction from second hand smoke will increase the risks as well.